junchangwang/EQueue/README.md

 # EQueue

-This project contains source code of EQueue, an efficient lock-free queue for pipeline parallelism on multi-core architectures.
+This project contains the source code of EQueue, an efficient and robust lock-free queue for pipeline parallelism on multi-core architectures.

 EQueue is released under GPL v3.